Susan Davis vs. The Eastern Province Herald

 The editorial commented on a plan for a whites-only settlement near Willowmore in the Eastern Cape, spearheaded by Jacqui Gradwell.
 In conclusion, the text stated, “[Though] racism is far from dead, and many are disillusioned for a variety of reasons … we have proven to the world that we can all live in relative harmony.
 The last thing South Africa needs is a bunch of out-of-touch separatists like Gradwell and his ilk.”

-Referring to the last sentence in the editorial, Susan Davis complained that it was malicious and that it amounted to hate speech.
+Referring to these statements, Susan Davis complained that it was malicious and that it amounted to hate speech.
 She wanted to know why some South Africans of the same race lived in their own enclaves (such as in Soweto), but it invoked editorial comment when white Afrikaners of a certain church group wanted to live together in the same area.

 Dismissing the complaint, Retief said he accepted that Davis found the editorial “extreme, unjust, unbalanced, exaggerated and prejudiced” (she used other words, but they boiled down to the same sentiments as expressed in the Press Code).
 “That is her right – the same right the newspaper had to voice such an opinion,” he commented.